cbmira01/Ollama-for-SQL-Server/readme.md

 ```

     Parameters:
-        @modelName: A hosted model name, such as 'llama3.2' or 'mistral'
+        @modelName: Name of a hosted model, such as 'llama3.2' or 'mistral'
-        @askPrompt: The main prompt or question
+        @askPrompt: Main prompt or question
         @morePrompt: Additional context or information for the prompt

 ### CompleteMultiplePrompts